-If you plan to travel abroad and have been arrested and/or convicted of Driving Under the Influence (DUI) in the United States, you should be aware that your criminal history can create unexpected problems, beyond what you may have imagined.
+If you plan to travel abroad and you have been arrested and/or convicted of Driving Under the Influence (DUI) in the United States, you should be aware that your criminal history can create unexpected problems, beyond what you may have imagined.
 Every country has its own regulations, which differ widely from country to country, not only as to the letter of the law but the manner in which the laws are interpreted by immigration officials.
-Our DUI lawyers in Phoenix provide a brief overview of how a DUI could affect your international travel plans.
+Our defense lawyers provide a brief overview of how a DUI could affect your international travel plans.

 Because of our long shared border with Canada, travel between the two countries is common.
 If you plan to travel to Canada, you should know that our neighbor to the north has some of the toughest restrictions on admission of anyone with a criminal history—and that includes a DUI conviction—even one charged as a misdemeanor.